 Employers often find themselves becoming more involved in their employees’ personal financial affairs when they are served with garnishments or other orders to collect monies owed by employees.
 This class will provide participants with information that will help them identify and properly process employee wage garnishments and income withholding orders.
 This class takes a hands-on approach by reviewing frequently used forms and working through numerous examples.
-This class has been updated to reflect changes to Colorado garnishment law taking affect in October of 2020.
+This class has been updated to reflect changes to Colorado garnishment law taking effect in October of 2020.

 Garnishments and Income Withholding Orders